monta-app/static/gdpr.md

 # GDPR

-Last updated: March 25, 2021
+Monta ApS

+Middelfartgade 15, 2100, Copenhagen, Denmark

+info@monta.app

+Company registration number: 41668385

+**Last updated: 30 November 2021**

-__This document is to descripe the how we handle data on behalf of users.__
+This document is to describe how we handle data on behalf of users.
+This compliments our [Privacy Policy](https://app.monta.app/privacy-policy).

-And what options we have for users to control it.

-All users can at any time reach out on gdpr@monta.app and ask questions about their data.
-Eg:

- - What data do we have stored around them
- - Ask to get some user data changed
- - Get all their data deleted

-Inside Monta App, under Me -> Profile.
-"Request for data" and "Request to get deleted" is added as 2 buttons.
+You are entitled to the following:

+- The right to access – You have the right to request copies of your personal data.

+- The right to rectification – You have the right to request that Monta correct any information you believe is inaccurate.
+You also have the right to request Monta to complete the information you believe is incomplete.

+- The right to erasure – You have the right to request that Monta erase your personal data, under certain conditions.

+- The right to restrict processing – You have the right to request that Monta restrict the processing of your personal data, under certain conditions.

+- The right to object to processing – You have the right to object to Monta&#39;s processing of your personal data, under certain conditions.

+- The right to data portability – You have the right to request that Monta transfer the data that we have collected to another organization, or directly to you, under certain conditions.

+Inside of the Monta App, it is possible to [request your data and request to delete your account](https://intercom.help/monta-aps/en/articles/4831492-i-would-like-to-delete-my-account).

- Data request are sent instantly, and delete requests are carefully handled within 10 business days
+The requests are handled as soon as possible and usually within 10 business days.

- ### What data is stored
+**What data is stored**

- - First & last name (optional) - Used for user profile
+- First &amp; last name (optional) - Used for user profile

- - Profile image (optional) - Used for user profile, building trust for other users
+- Profile image (optional) - Used for user profile

 - Email (optional) - Used for User profile

 - Phone (optional) - Used for 2-factor login

- - Language (optional, taken from device configuration) - Used for for communicating in best possible language
+- Language (optional, taken from device configuration) - Used for for communicating in your preferred language

- - Country - Used for applying to local laws
+- Country - Used for complying to local laws and regulations

- - IP address - Used for fraud detection & IP to coordinate when GPS is disabled / not ready
+- IP address - Used for fraud detection &amp; IP to coordinate when GPS is disabled / not ready

- - Device info (platform, os version, device) - Used for improving the app expirence.
-Eg if 1 problem only appears on iphone, but another on android only on samsung devices
+- Device info (platform, OS version, device model) - Used for improving the app experience and troubleshooting

 - Device location (optional, stored when using credit cards) - Used for fraud detection

-_Besides the user data above, we store data inputted in forms and saved.
-Like charge points, favorites, reports, chat etc._
+- We also store data that users input themselves in forms and other features, such as your favorite charge points or customer support contact.

-### Where is the data stored
+**Where is the data stored**

-Most data is stored in [Amazon web services, AWS](https://aws.amazon.com/).
-In following data centers
+Most of our data is stored in Amazon Web Services, AWS (EKS / EC2) in the following data center: eu-west-1 in Ireland.

- - eu-west-01, Ireland

-We are using a handful of data storages
+We are using a handful of data storages:

 - Aurora, MySQL - Master database

 - Elastic search - Search engine for map + log files

 - Dynamo DB - Configs

- - Elastic cache, Redis - Caching, normally less than 12hours
+- Elastic cache, Redis - Cached data, mainly for PHP app.
+Normally less than 12 hours.

 - S3 - Files like images

-Besides Amazon web services, AWS.
-We are using following

- - [Pubnub](https://pubnub.com) - User to user chat messages - 30 days retention on messages
+- Pubnub - User to user chat messages - 30 days retention on messages

- - [Intercom](https://intercom.com) - Customer support chat message
+- Intercom - Customer support chat messages

-### Who else have access to what data
+**Services used**

- - [Laravel Vapor](http://vapor.laravel.com/) as automated deployment (CD) have access to all above
+- Laravel Vapor as automated deployment (CD) have access to all above.

- - [Laravel Forge](http://forge.laravel.com/) as automated deployment (CD) have access to all above
+- Laravel Forge as automated deployment (CD) have access to all above.

- - [Elastic Cloud](https://cloud.elastic.co) is managing Elastic search
+- Elastic Cloud is managing Elastic search.

- - [Twilio](https://www.twilio.com) is provider of sms messages
+- Twilio is the provider of sms messages.

- - [Firebase - Google](https://firebase.google.com/) is provider of Push notificions.
-For Iphone users Apple are having access also
+- Firebase by Google is the provider of push notifications.
+For iPhone users Apple also has access.

- - [Firebase - Google](https://firebase.google.com/) is provider of crash reports for Iphone and Android
+- Firebase by Google is the provider of crash reports for iPhone and Android.

- - [Bugsnag](https://bugsnag.com/) is provider of crash reports for Backend
+- Bugsnag is the provider of crash reports for Backend.

- - [Firebase - Google](https://firebase.google.com/) is provider of analytics for Iphone and Android
+- Firebase by Google is the provider of analytics for both iPhone and Android.

- - [Google Analytics](https://analytics.google.com/) is provider of analytics for website
+- Google Analytics is the provider of analytics for our websites.

- - Services providers selling subscriptions, will get access to required user data such as (Name, address, phone and email) when a subscription is pending or active
+- Service providers selling subscriptions will get access to only the minimum required user data needed such as name, address, phone and email when a subscription is pending or active.

-### Data retention, backup
+- Stripe handles credit card and banking information.

+- Elasic.co: Logging data

+- Sentry: Crash data

+- Snowflake (Ireland): Big data

+- Weld (Ireland): Sync data to Snowflake

+- Microsoft PowerBI

+Internal tools (Hosted inside our K8s cluster):

+- Grafana Loki keeps logging data.

+- Elastic Search

+**Backups**

-We are backing up several times each day.
-And keeping the backups for 20 days.
+We are backing up several times each day and keep our backups for 20 days.

+**Contact us**

+If you have any questions about the data we hold on you or you would like to exercise one of your data protection rights, please do not hesitate to contact us.